-Here's my guide to visiting the breathtaking Raphael Rooms in the Vatican Museums in Rome Italy.
+Here’s my guide to visiting the breathtaking Raphael Rooms in the Vatican Museums in Vatican City.
 The Raphael Rooms are a must visit destination inside the Vatican, a highlight among a treasure trove of Vatican masterpieces.

-The Raphael Rooms are a magnificent assemblage of Renaissance frescos, one of the world's most famous Renaissance interiors.
-Hired by Pope Julius II, a precocious young Raphael and his assistants (especially Giulio Romano) painted dramatic frescos in four rooms in the pope's apartments between 1508-24.
+The Raphael Rooms are a magnificent assemblage of Renaissance frescos.
+It’s one of the world’s most famous Renaissance interiors.
+Hired by Pope Julius II, a precocious young Raphael and his assistants (especially Giulio Romano) painted dramatic frescos in four rooms in the pope’s apartments between 1508-24.

 The four Raphael Rooms, also called the Raphael Stanza, are: the Room of Constantine, the Room of the Signature, Room of Heliodorus, and the Room of the Fire of Borgo.

 The Raphael Rooms served as the private chambers of Julius II and subsequent popes.
 Julius II was one of the most important popes in history.

 He spurned the existing papal rooms occupied by Alexander VI Borgia, an infamously corrupt pope who he loathed.
 Instead, Julius chose rooms on the second floor of the palace above the Borgia Apartments.

 Straight away, Julius hired Perugino and Luca Signorelli to decorate the rooms.
 Both artists had previously worked on the Sistine Chapel.
 In 1508, they were joined by Raphael, who was then just 20 years old.

 Julius was enthralled with Raphael’s test piece.
 He handed over the entire fresco decoration to Raphael, giving him carte blanche to start fresh.
 It was a bold choice, as the young Raphael had never executed frescos this complex.